-Crunchy buffalo cauliflower is the star of these decadent, 30-minute cauliflower tacos.
-Top them with avocado, cilantro, and velvety Garlic Cashew Cream!
+Crunchy buffalo cauliflower is the star of these decadent cauliflower tacos topped with avocado, cilantro, and velvety garlic cashew crema!

-You can make the buffalo cauliflower for these Cauliflower Tacos in the air fryer or bake it in the oven.
-Either way, this recipe is pretty quick and extremely easy to make.
-Let’s do this.
+The base for these buffalo cauliflower tacos is my super easy buffalo cauliflower wings.
+You can make them in the air fryer or bake them in the oven.
+Either way, this recipe is quick and easy to make.
+Let's do this.

-Start by getting the Buffalo Cauliflower into the oven or the air fryer.
-While that cooks, you have plenty of time to make the garlic cashew cream and prep the rest of the taco ingredients.
+Start by getting the cauliflower wings into the oven or the air fryer.
+While that cooks, you have plenty of time to make the garlic cashew crema and prep the rest of the taco ingredients.

 To save time on this recipe, I like to buy bagged, pre-cut, fresh cauliflower florets.
 Do not use frozen cauliflower for this recipe.
 The extra liquid will ruin it.